BillyDoesDev/notificationd/README.md

 - This app runs in a `python-flask` server, and uses `MongoDB` to store user notifications.
 The entire setup is dockerised, to provide a seamless deployment experience, and also to allow room for scalability.
 - In-app updates are managed via `websockets`, using `socket.io`, on both the client and the server.
-- SMS and Email updates are handled via a [`notification-worker`](https://github.com/BillyDoesDev/notificationd/blob/main/scripts/notification_worker.py) process, which uses `apscheduler` to poll notifications every `10s`, and send them as required.
+- SMS and Email updates are handled via [`RabbitMQ`](https://www.rabbitmq.com/), which serves as a message broker, to deliver notifications gracefully, and handle large workloads.
+    - Essentially, when a new `POST` request is sent, RabbitMQ comes into action, via the `scripts/receive_v2.py` script, which manages a suitable exchange to deliver messages, along with separate queues, to deal with successful and failed attempts.
+As of wriring this, the `retry` feature is a bit unreliable.
 - `MailGun` and `Twilio` are used to send email and SMS updates, respectively.